stan-dev/design-docs/designs/0013-profiling.md

 - The `transformed parameters` block in Stan does not translate directly to a C++ block, so the RAII profile class does not stop the timers correctly.
-Instead all the timers are stopped manually.
+Instead all the timers are stopped manually at the end of the `transformed parameters` block.

 # The CmdStan interface